Indochina Link Vietnam

 • 6-12 months minimum from dissolution resolution to final deregistration.

-• Employee settlement: 15 days advance notice to DOLISA (Labor Code Art 42).
-Severance: 0.5 month salary per year of service.
+• Employee settlement: Employment contracts terminate upon dissolution (Labor Code Article 34).
+Severance: 0.5 month salary per year of service (Article 46).

 • EPE companies must clear bonded goods through customs before tax finalization.